ursais/osi-addons/connector_voicent_helpdesk_ticket/README.rst

 ROADMAP
 =======

-* This module does not support all the message type provided by Voicent yet:
+* This module does not support all the message types provided by Voicent yet:

 +-----------------------+-----------------+
 | Voicent Message Type  | Supported       |